 It is a myth that HTML5 is incapable of supporting high end video gaming.
 With the arrival of WebGL fueled HTML5, it will change in the future.
 WebGL is a standard that is new in HTML5.
 It enables games to attain hardware acceleration.
 This is similar to native games.
 This novel tweaking has increased HTML5’s capability to launch online web games with superior graphics unseen before.

 As HTML5 becomes more mature and accepted widely, the APIs of native apps will become widely available within the HTML5 realm too.
 3D graphics, Hardware acceleration, offline play, etc. are available today and will expand further in the future online gaming scene for HTML5 platforms.

 Streaming games online is a different ball game when compared to music and video streaming.
 Gameplay buffering is a no–no. The player influences the video feed each millisecond.
 All videos have to be rendered real time.
 This could lead to latency bothering the gameplay adversely.
 A software client who is platform dependent needs to be installed leading to poor conversion.

-There has been a growth of solid HTML5/Web OS/Operating System platforms, such as Chrome OS, Tizen and Firefox OS on the internet environment.
+There has been a growth of solid HTML5/Web OS/Operating System platforms, such as Chrome OS, Tizen, and Firefox OS on the internet environment.
 The acceptance of these platforms will result in a portfolio of games on HTML5.
-This portfolio can be leveraged by online portals as well as on-demand player portals with browser interfaces which already exist for their customers.
+This portfolio can be leveraged by online portals as well as on-demand player portals with browser interfaces that already exist for their customers.

 These features will truly make HTML5 a contender when it comes to the future of online gaming.
-Backed by expert designers, comprehensive testing and intense research, Juego Studios have developed HTML5 games like Synchrony, Bubble Shooter and Crazy Cannon.
+Backed by expert designers, comprehensive testing, and intense research, Juego Studios, one of the finest game development company have developed HTML5 games like Synchrony, Bubble Shooter, and Crazy Cannon.
 Turn your HTML5 game idea into reality with Juego Studios: the seasoned professionals!